 But surfing is far from being the only thing to do in the area.
 Fun activities such as canopy tours, horseback riding, exploring a wildlife refuge and relaxing at the beach are going to keep you busy.
 Plus, there is no shortage of restaurants and hotels.

 The most popular beaches on the Atlantic side (Caribbean) are in the southern part starting from Cahuita going towards Puerto Viejo and Manzanillo.
-If you’re renting a car, take a scenic drive all the way to Manzanillo and find hidden beaches with no one on them at every kilometer.
+If you’re renting a car in Costa Rica, take a scenic drive all the way to Manzanillo and find hidden beaches with no one on them at every kilometer.
 If you don’t have a car, I highly recommend renting a bike in Puerto Viejo and enjoying a day trip towards Manzanillo.

 Best beaches in the area